 What are some of the benefits of swaddling a baby?

 According to the RCH, not only do swaddle suits or muslin wraps help baby feel secure after the cosiness of the womb, but it keeps them warm, helps in the development of muscles and keeps them from waking due to the startle reflex.

 It comes down to personal preference and what works best for your baby.
 A muslin swaddle is a large square of fabric for wrapping baby (it also doubles as a useful burp cloth).
 Swaddle suits either zip up or come with Velcro wings for quicker, easier dressing.
 The advantage of suits is that many convert to a sleeping bag once baby has outgrown being wrapped.

-This list is lovingly curated by our Editors and may include affiliates and/or paid inclusions.
+This list is lovingly curated by our Editors and we may (or may not!) receive a payment if you purchase from links on this page.
 See our Disclosure Policy.